Browse Articles

 Unit Testing is easy

 Neither of them is better than the other.
-Template-driven and Model-driven are two different architectural paradigms with their pros and con so we can choose the approach that works best for you or according to our business requirement.
+Template-driven and Model-driven are two different architectural paradigms with their pros and cons so we can choose the approach that works best for you or according to our business requirements.
 This way, we are free to decide to use both in the same application accordingly.

 What do you think?

-Building easy-to-use forms require design and user experience skills, as well as a framework with support for two-way data binding, change tracking, validation, and error handling such as Angular.
+Building easy-to-use forms requires design and user experience skills, as well as a framework with support for two-way data binding, change tracking, validation, and error handling such as Angular.

 Accept cookies & close this